Dipankershaha/Dipankershaha/README.md

-- 👋 Hi, I’m @Dipankershaha and an Computer Science Graduate
+- 👋 Hi, I’m @Dipankershaha and a Computer Science And Engineering Graduate
 - 👀 I’m interested in problem solving and learning new things
 - 🌱 I’m currently learning web technologies
 - 📫 Anyone can reach me via email dipankershaha@gmail.com